Suzie1/ComfyUI_Comfyroll_CustomNodes/README.md

-# 🧩 Comfyroll Custom Nodes
+# 🧩 Comfyroll Studio

 Co-authored by Suzie1 and RockOfFire

-Current version: 1.48
+Current version: 1.50

 # Wiki

-Please use our new wiki for info on the nodes, and lots of examples of their use.
+Please use our new wiki for info on the custom nodes, and lots of examples of their use.

 https://github.com/Suzie1/ComfyUI_Comfyroll_CustomNodes/wiki